pelican-eggs/eggs/game_eggs/steamcmd_servers/satisfactory/README.md

 ### Minimum Disk Requirement
 This server requires just under 5 GB of disk space to safely run properly.
 However, save files could easily surpass this amount, so 7-10 GB is recommended.
 ___
+### Save File Location
+[According to the developer](https://www.youtube.com/watch?v=Nn-1s87JJxc), save files will be able to be download by clients via their game in the future.
+Until then, below is the save file location incase you would like to upload or download a save file (note that it is different from their wiki):

+`/home/container/.config/Epic/FactoryGame/Saved/SaveGames/server`

+Single-player save files can be uploaded here and are playable if desired.
+___
 ### Errors/Warnings
 The following errors or warnings you see in the console can safely be ignored:

 ```log
 steamclient.so: cannot open shared object file: No such file or directory
 [S_API] SteamAPI_Init(): Loaded '/home/container/.steam/sdk64/steamclient.so' OK.
 (First tried local 'steamclient.so')
 LogSteamShared: Warning: Steam Dedicated Server API failed to initialize.
 ```
 The local file of 'steamclient.so' was attempted to be loaded, but could not because it is not present, causing the warning message.
 However, the backup `/home/container/.steam/sdk64/steamclient.so` is loaded successfully (this is the correct behavior according to the [Wiki](https://satisfactory.fandom.com/wiki/Dedicated_servers#SteamAPI_library_error)).

 ```log
 ...Error: Couldn't find file for package...
 ```